 A hemangioma (he-man-jee-O-muh) is a birthmark that most commonly appears as a rubbery, bright red nodule of extra blood vessels in the skin.

-Sometimes called a strawberry mark, a hemangioma grows during the first year of life, and then recedes over time.
+A hemangioma grows during the first year of life, and then recedes over time.
 A child who had a hemangioma during infancy usually has little visible trace of the growth by age 10.

 A hemangioma can occur anywhere on the body, but most commonly appears on the face, scalp, chest or back.
 Treatment of a hemangioma usually isn't needed, unless the nodule interferes with vision or breathing.